maxonary/website-e31/README.md

-# website-r-nold.eu
+# website-31
-Personal Website owned by Maximilian Arnold
+Website on e31 created by Leonard Arnold